brianr482/ng-modular-template/README.md

 ## Core module

-We should place here those services we are using in whole the application so we just need one instance of them.
+We should place here those services we are going to use in whole the application so we just need one instance of them.
 Also, interceptors and general interfaces should be here.

 ## Feat folder

 Features of your application that can be grouped in modules because each of them are related should be here.
 A feat module should contains the following folders:
 - components.
-- modules: this is because I thinkg can have submodules of our feat modules.
-They follow the same pattern I'm describing.
+- modules: this is because I think we can have submodules of our feat modules.
+These submodules follow the same pattern I'm describing.
-- services: only those who this will be using.
+- services: only those who the module will be using.
 - interfaces: create interfaces help you to define the structure of the data you're going to be handling.
 - pages: Place here those components which represent main wrappers of your module.
 - guards.